PECOS-packages/PECOS/docs/index.rst

 PECOS attempts to balance simplicity, usability, functionality, and extendability while also attempting to be future-proofed.
 The framework treats the main classes used to study/develop/evaluate QECCs like interchangeable black boxes.
-Although, there are some necessary restrictions/specifications on inputs and outputs of the classes.
+Although, there are some necessary restrictions/specifications on the inputs and outputs of these classes.
 (This is essentially a pipeline approach.)
-These "black box" classes can easily be switched out for classed created by the user.
-This flexible design approach has lead PECOS to be agnostic to quantum simulators, quantum operations, QECCs, and evaluation methods.
+These "black box" classes can easily be switched out for classes created by the user.
+Thus, allowing for a lot of freedom for customization, if needed.
+This flexible design approach has lead PECOS to be agnostic to things such as quantum simulators, quantum gates, QECCs, and evaluation methods.
 Therefore, PECOS can be used to encapsulate and study a wide variety of QECC protocols; however, one of the main influences on design choice has been the study of lattice surgery for topological stabilizer codes.

 History
 -------